 Try to summarise requests to the board clearly and effectively.
 This can be via a written document or a presentation if you think it would be more effective.
 This is because many of the school board members might not come from an educational background and may have busy professional lives outside of their position on the board.
 Prepare summaries that are easy to understand, so they can see your requests as well-thought-out and something that could be beneficial for all parties involved.

 Collaboration and team efforts

-Superintendents and boards need to work together effectively to steer local public education towards success.
-When staff, parents and students suffer from dysfunctional leadership, it is impossible to implement strategic planning or delegate responsibilities efficiently.
+Superintendents and boards need to work together effectively to steer local public education toward success.
+When staff, parents, and students suffer from dysfunctional leadership, it is impossible to implement strategic planning or delegate responsibilities efficiently.
 It is not necessary that only one person plans and implements everything; however, the delegation of work must be done carefully.

 Trust people who have been hired to manage specific rules but ensure that they are not overworked.
 Make sure to check in on them from time to time to see their progress and where they might need improvement.
 Teamwork needs effort and intentionality, so you must be purposeful in how you carry out collaboration.
 Successful boards and superintendents must acknowledge that positive relationships will benefit student achievements because they encourage employee trust.

 Superintendents must fully understand their role when communicating with the school board and staff.
 To do this, you need to create a communication plan that outlines how you will communicate within your district and with external stakeholder groups.
 You should create a communication plan for how often to communicate, which medium you will use, and the agenda.
 It can be as simple as a weekly email that conveys essential information from your school, upcoming events, or a monthly presentation at school board meetings.